KrishnaTech6/AprajitaFoundation/README.md

 ## Key Features

 ### User Features
-- **Gallery**: Users can seamlessly view, upload, and delete images, browsing through photos shared by the foundation.
+- **Gallery**: Users can seamlessly view, browsing through photos shared by the foundation.
 - **Razorpay Integration**: A secure and easy-to-use payment gateway for donations, with the ability to download and share receipts after successful payments.
 - **Profile Section**:
   - Users can contact the foundation via WhatsApp, email, or other methods.